Mieszko II Lambert: Death

 Mieszko II died suddenly on either 10 or 11 May 1034, probably in Poznań.
-The Polish chronicles clearly stated that he died of natural causes; the information given by the chronicles of Gottfried of Viterbo that he was murdered by the sword-bearer (Miecznik) refers in fact to Bezprym.
+The Polish chronicles clearly stated that he died of natural causes; the information given by the chronicles of Godfrey of Viterbo that he was murdered by the sword-bearer (Miecznik) refers in fact to Bezprym.
 He was buried in the Cathedral of St. Peter and St. Paul.

 After Mieszko II's death, Poland's peasants revolted in a "pagan reaction".
 The exact reasons and date are unknown.
-Mieszko II's only son and heir, Casimir I, was either expelled by this insurrection, or the insurrection was caused by the aristocracy's expulsion of him.
+Mieszko II's only son and heir, Casimir I the Restorer, was either expelled by this insurrection, or the insurrection was caused by the aristocracy's expulsion of him.
 Some modern historians argue that the insurrection was caused more by economic than by religious issues, such as new taxes for the Church and the militarization of the early Polish polity.
 Priests, monks and knights were killed; cities, churches and monasteries were burned.
 The chaos became still greater when, unexpectedly, the Czechs invaded Silesia and Greater Poland from the south (1039).
-The land became divided among local rulers, one of whom is known by name: Miecław, ruler of Masovia.
+The land became divided among local rulers, one of whom is known by name: Miecław, ruler of Mazovia.
 Greater Poland was so devastated that it ceased to be the core of the Polish Kingdom.
 The capital was moved to Kraków, in Lesser Poland.